Published on: July 6th, 2022

 8. Lewa – Kenya

 Lewa offers all kinds of exciting experiences, whether you’re interested in tracking lions, riding camels, visiting archeological sites or meeting the locals and learning about the conservancy’s work.
-Of course, the main attraction is the wonderful wildlife, from the black rhino and Grevy’s zebra to the reticulated giraffe and every single one of the Big Five.
+Of course, the main attraction is the wonderful wildlife, particularly the famous Lewa Wildlife Conservancy black rhino tracking experience.
+Look out for Grevy’s zebra and the remarkable reticulated giraffe and every single one of the Big Five.

 9. Mara Conservancies – Kenya